 Truck crashes can be even more devastating than passenger vehicle crashes.
 In general, a truck takes 20% to 40% more distance to come to a complete stop than a regular sedan or SUV car.
 In bad weather conditions, the Federal Motor Carrier Safety Administration (FMCSA) stipulates that the driver:

 - must exercise extreme caution

 - must reduce the speed of the vehicle

 - must cease all operations if the road and/or weather conditions become "sufficiently dangerous".

-Traffic laws in Ohio also have specific rules for car drivers during unsafe road conditions.
-Thus, before starting on any journey, drivers must clear snow off their entire vehicle.
+Ohio's traffic laws also have specific rules for car drivers during unsafe road conditions.
+Thus, before starting any journey, drivers must clear snow off their entire vehicle.
 The law specifically refers to: